 What Does This Mean for You?

-DiscoverOrg users have access to these Triggers (and thousands more weekly) – virtually providing sales and marketing reps with a magnifying glass into the pain points, spending initiatives, and leadership changes at their targeted accounts.
+DiscoverOrg users have access to these Scoops (and thousands more weekly) – virtually providing sales and marketing reps with a magnifying glass into the pain points, spending initiatives, and leadership changes at their targeted accounts.
 Not only are DiscoverOrg users the first to know about selling opportunities, they also have access to organization charts mapping out entire IT departments, and the direct contact information for all decision makers making the initial sales call a piece of cake.

 You might also be interested in: